Consensys/doc.quorum-key-manager/docs/Concepts/Auth.md

 If not rejected during the authentication process, the request is submitted to the targeted service which is responsible for performing [authorization](#authorization) checks based on request context before performing service operations.

-To successfully authenticate to QKM, users (or clients) are expected to present some credentials into every request.
+To successfully authenticate to QKM, users are expected to present some credentials into every request.
 Credentials can be passed through three methods of authentication:

 - [OIDC](../HowTo/Authenticate/JWT.md) - OpenID Connect standard using JSON Web Tokens